-- (1) This section amends the Broadcasting Corporation Act 1973. - (2) Section 2 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009". - (3) Section 6 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009". - (4) Section 11 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009".
+(1) This section amends the Broadcasting Corporation Act 1973.

+(2) Section 2 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009".

+(3) Section 6 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009".

+(4) Section 11 is amended by omitting "Radio Spectrum Act" and substituting "National Information and Communications Technology Act 2009".

-8. AMENDMENTS TO PRICES REGULATIONS ACT (CHAPTER 320).
+8. AMENDMENTS TO PRICES REGULATION ACT (CHAPTER 320)

-- (1) This section amends the Prices Regulations Act (Chapter 320). - (2) Section 3 is amended by adding the following definition after the definition of "declared services" and before the definition "LNG Project Operations"- - ""ICT services" has the same meaning as in the National Information and Communications Technology Act 2009". - (3) Section 10 is amended by adding the following new Subsection - - (4) Notwithstanding any contrary provision in this Act, for the purposes of this Act, an ICT service is not, and cannot be, a declared service.
+(1) This section amends the Prices Regulation Act (Chapter 320).

+(2) Section 3 is amended by adding the following definition after the definition of "declared services" and before the definition "LNG Project Operations" -

+"ICT service" has the same meaning as in the National Information and Communications Technology Act 2009".

+(3) Section 10 is amended by adding the following new Subsection -

+(4) Notwithstanding any contrary provision in this Act, for the purposes of this Act, an ICT service is not, and cannot be, a declared service.

+I hereby certify that the above is a fair print of the National Information and Communications Technology Act 2009 which has been made by the National Parliament.

+Clerk of the National Parliament.

+I hereby certify that the National Information and Communications Technology Act 2009 was made by the National Parliament on 24 November 2009, with an absolute majority in accordance with the Constitution.

+Speaker of the National Parliament.